OmarAbdelall/Food_Ordering/README.md

 - The app is designed for on-site restaurant ordering, not delivery.
 - Sensitive files like `google-services.json` have been excluded.
-- The chatbot backend (Flask + Python) is not part of this repo, but can be added later.

 ---